DeepshikaReddy/ETL/Snowflake/Role_Management/README.md

 select * from vw_employee;

--- Based on the roles , only respective data is visible to the users.
+#Based on the roles , only respective data is visible to the users.